dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-If you look in the generated files from the schema compiler, you will see it
+If you look in the generated files from the schema compiler, you will see it generated
-generated accessors for all non-deprecated fields.
+accessors for all non-`deprecated` fields.
 For example:

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp